proycon/LaMachine/README.md

 Installation & Usage locally (for Linux/BSD/Mac OS X)
 =======================================================

-LaMachine can also be used on a Linux system without root access (provided a set of prerequisites is available on the system).
+LaMachine can also be used on a Linux/BSD/Mac OS X system without root access (provided a set of prerequisites is available on the system).
 This is done through an extension for Python VirtualEnv, as we provide a lot of Python bindings anyhow.
+This offers a local environment (ideal for development!) that binds against the software globally available on your system.
+All sources are pulled from git and compiled for you.

 1. Clone this repository and navigate to the directory in the terminal: ``$ git clone https://github.com/proycon/LaMachine && cd LaMachine``  (or download it manually from github)
 2. In a terminal, navigate to the directory where you want to create the